Smoresies/GasRPGTutorial/README.md

   * Can be accessed in Blueprint but is treated as const (cannot be changed)
 * Category
   * ???
 Seems to just be sorting so far?
-  * You can do Category="FirstCategory|SubCategory"
+  * You can do Category="MainCategory|SubCategory"
-*

 ## USTRUCT()
 A list of the USTRUCT tags and what they do:

 * BlueprintType
-  * Allows us to make this struct in Blueprint?
+  * Can be used as a Type in the Blueprint Event Graph.

 ## UCLASS()
 A list of the UCLASS tags and what they do:

 * BlueprintType
-  * Can use as a type in the event graph (such as if we want to cast to it)
+  * Can use as a type in the Blueprint Event Graph (such as if we want to Cast to it)
 * Blueprintable
   * We can make a Blueprint based on this class